-The exhibition is made possible by the support of The Boris and Ināra Teterev Foundation and is part of a €1 million investment in major cultural events marking the foundation’s 15th anniversary.
+The exhibition was made possible by the support of The Boris and Ināra Teterev Foundation and was part of a €1 million investment in major cultural events marking the foundation’s 15th anniversary.
 The Art Museum RĪGAS BIRŽA, in collaboration with the foundation, has successfully realized numerous exhibition projects, including "The Charm of Provence" (2015), "PRADO: 12 Characters" (2017), "Advent, Christmas, and Epiphany with PRADO" (2024–2025), and Latvia’s first collaboration with the Uffizi Gallery – the exhibition "Self-Revelation: Tintoretto, Omar Galliani, Lorenzo Puglisi" (2021).

 The exhibition "Palazzo Madama.
 Arts and Crafts in Italy, 6th - 19th Century" was initiated by the Embassy of the Italian Republic in Riga.
 The project managers are Daiga Upeniece and Elisabetta Rabajoli, the exhibition's scenographer is Reinis Suhanovs, and the chief editor of the exhibition catalog is Dr. art.
 Silvija Grosa.